Strong interactions in air showers: Summary

 There are several paths that could be taken to further elaborate on the above results.
-It would be very beneficial to obtain data on the growth of the cross section of quantum chromodynamics with the energy at larger energies in a clean environment, which can be achieved in proton-nucleus collisions at the Large Hadron Collider.
+It would be very beneficial to obtain data on the growth of the cross section of quantum chromodynamics with the energy closer to the energies of the ultrahigh-energy cosmic rays but in a clean environment, which can be achieved in proton-nucleus collisions at the upgraded Large Hadron Collider.
 This is needed as better starting point for extrapolating the part of the cross section coming from quantum chromodynamics and as a milestone for understanding the growth of the cross section in an additional gauge sector.
-Before this data becomes available the above computations can already be developed further, i.e., e.g., taken to higher orders and/or beyond the mean-field approximation in the initial conditions as well as corrected for quantum fluctuations in the evolution of the parton distribution functions.
+Moreover, the above computations can, e.g., be taken to higher orders and/or beyond the mean-field approximation in the initial conditions as well as corrected for quantum fluctuations in the evolution of the parton distribution functions.
 That will also serve to get a better understanding of how to translate the quantum chromodynamics measurements to new gauge sectors.
-Moreover, the findings can then be implemented in a full shower simulation in order to quantify the statements about the shower profile and lateral spread.
-Furthermore, here, we mostly compare overall numbers.
-More pieces of information from ultra-high--energy cosmic-ray observations could be compared to our predictions, like, e.g., the secondary composition of the shower or the shower direction.
+Moreover, the findings can then be implemented in a full shower simulation.
+Furthermore, here, we mostly compare total cross sections.
+More pieces of information from ultrahigh-energy cosmic-ray observations could be compared to our predictions, like, e.g., the secondary composition of the shower or the shower direction.
 An investigation of event-by-event fluctuations was already mentioned above, but requires a large number of recorded cosmic-ray events.
 Combining these investigations with information obtained from considering the acceleration mechanism at the source and/or the transport through space to the earth could also give additional insight \cite{Hooper:2008pm}.